Nib: Stainless Steel Fine

 This pen has a round grip section, which makes it easy to get a comfortable grip without having to navigate raised bumps and edges.
 For those who like a molded grip, there is the Eco-T which has a slightly triangular grip section.
 The way that I hold a pen, my index finger rests in such a way that I prefer a round grip section.

 There are a few different factors that make a fountain pen good for lefties.
 The nib needs to be able to handle being pushed across the page as opposed to being pulled.
 For side-writers and over-writers the nib needs to be able to handle writing at a vertical or near vertical angle.
 The nib also needs to be smooth enough so that the tines don’t catch on the page.
 While most fountain pens can be good for lefties, there are quite a few pens that offer very different writing experiences based on hand position.
-I’ve tried a pen and had it write fine and dry, and then my partner who is right handed will try it, and it will write much wetter.
+I’ve tried a pen and had it write fine and dry, and then my girlfriend who is right handed will try it, and it will write much wetter.

 Overall I’ve had better luck with medium and broader nibs, but this TWSBI fine nib is great.
 Its line width is narrow enough that I can write small with it, and it has never felt scratchy.
 Some nibs feel better with different inks, but this TWSBI nib always writes well.
 For $30 USD, the TWSBI Eco is an excellent value.
 It comes in a whole rainbow of transparent and solid colors.
 There are five nib sizes to choose from: Extra-Fine, Fine, Medium, Broad and 1.1 mm Stub.
 My official rating is 5 smudged fingers out of 5.
 This post has been updated with a higher rating because you get a great pen for the price that will last a long time.